Ever dreamed of living in Europe?

 However, Europe’s stereotypically high tax rates have turned many successful entrepreneurs and investors away from the idea in search of zero-tax countries in the Caribbean, Middle East, or the Pacific Ocean.

-Here’s the deal: while living in Europe and paying zero income tax is a rare feat, it is possible for almost anyone to live in Europe full-time and pay low taxes on their income… even if they’re not a millionaire.
+Here’s the deal: while living in Europe and living in one of the countries with the lowest taxes is a rare feat, it is possible for almost anyone to live in Europe full-time and pay low taxes on their income… even if they’re not a millionaire.

 However, as I increasingly work with seven- and eight-figure business owners, one recurring theme I hear is the desire for a home.
 For many successful people, dragging a suitcase around the world just isn’t their thing.
 They want a (nearly) full-time home AND the benefits of minimal taxation.